Alvi09/Lead-Tracker/README.md

 - Utilized HTML, CSS, and JS
 - Allows you to save your current tab, input a tab, and delete all tabs.
 - Saves everything in localStorage so the next time you open it, it'll save your tabs
-- Go to "Issues" next to "<>Code" to see a picture of the UI
+- Go to "Issues" next to "<>Code" on the top to see a picture of the UI